 The UN Committee shall:

-Act as liaison between International and club Chairs in District 12.
+Act as liaison between International and club chairs within District 12.

 Promote contacts with clubs and Zontians world-wide and encourage and suggest programs to improve international relations.

 Provide information concerning the UN and its agencies and the activities of Zonta International in connection with the UN, especially UN Day participation.